next-crs4/VariantAlert/docs/UserManual.md

 ![After Login](images/after_login.png)
 Please note the changes in menu bar:
-- An User menu to edit your profile (green button) and to log out (red button)
+- A User menu to edit your profile (green button) and to log out (red button)

 ![User Menu](images/user_menu.png)